Transform Tools

 The digiKam Liquid Rescale Tool Mask Settings

-The masks are the easiest way to manually select the features of the image that you want to protect or discard.
-Turn on the Add weight masks option to switch in mask edit mode.
+Feature masks are the easiest way to manually select the features of the image that you want to protect or discard.
+Turn on the Add weight masks option to switch into mask edit mode.

-To discard portion of image, press the Suppression weight mask button and paint the mask over the canvas.
+To discard a portion of the image, press the Suppression weight mask button and paint the red mask over the canvas.
 The mask is a virtual transparent layer using Red color, with 50% opacity to indicate the area to discard.

-To protect portion of image, press the Preservation weight mask button and paint the mask over the canvas.
+To protect a portion of the image, press the Preservation weight mask button and paint the green mask over the canvas.
 The mask is a virtual transparent layer using Green color, with 50% opacity to indicate the area to protect.

 You can change the Brush size to paint masks on the canvas.
-To change mask regions, use the Erase mask button and clean desired portion of masks over the canvas.
+To change mask regions, use the Erase mask button to erase desired portions of masks from the canvas.

 Note

-Object removal is only possible when shrinking.
+Object removal is only possible when shrinking an image.
 By default, feature discard masks are ignored when enlarging, because in that case the masked areas would be inflated rather then removed.
 If you actually want to get this effect, you need to unset the corresponding option in the Advanced Settings tab.

-Preservation of features is not possible if enlarging too much, because the inflation process is the exact reverse of the shrinking process, so the maximum amount of pixels you can add to a layer corresponds to the amount of pixels which are not protected.
+Preservation of features is not possible if enlarging too much.
+The inflation process is the exact reverse of the shrinking process, so the maximum amount of pixels you can add to a layer corresponds to the amount of pixels that are not protected.
 For example, if you have a 1000 pixel wide image and you have marked a 800 pixel wide area for protection, the final width should be less than 1200.

-See below the sample image where masks have been applied to preserve important areas in green and remove unwanted in red.
+The sample image below illustrates where masks have been applied to preserve important areas in green and remove unwanted areas in red.
+The image width will be reduced by 40% and the height will be unchanged.

-Step 2: Liquid Rescale Preservation and Suppression Masks Applied Over the Sample Image Before Resizing
+Step 2: Liquid Rescale Preservation and Suppression Masks Applied Over the Sample Image Before Width Resizing Down

 Energy Function